SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

       ![](media/sqlarcpassword.png "Enter Password")

-1. In Are you trying to sign into Microsoft Azure CLI?
+1. Are you trying to sign into Microsoft Azure CLI?
 Click on **Continue** and minimize the Browser window.

     ![](media/Ex1-Task2-Step9.png)